Invited Speakers

 Marlene Kretschmer

-Marlene studied mathematics before completing a PhD in climate physics at the Potsdam Institute for Climate Impact Research.
-She then worked as a postdoctoral researcher in the Department of Meteorology at the University of Reading (UK).
-Since 2022, she is a Junior Professor of Climate Causality at Leipzig University.
-Her research aims to understand the large-scale drivers of regional weather and climate, including extreme events, and how this knowledge can enhance predictions from subseasonal timescales to projections extending to the end of the century.
-She is particularly interested in applying causal inference and machine learning algorithms to identify key drivers and teleconnections in large climate model simulations and observational datasets.
-Her approach integrates data-driven methods with physical understanding to improve climate prediction and interpretation.
+Bio: Marlene Kretschmer is a Junior Professor of Climate Causality at Leipzig University, Germany.
+She studied mathematics before completing a PhD in climate physics at the Potsdam Institute for Climate Impact Research and subsequently worked as a postdoctoral researcher in the Department of Meteorology at the University of Reading (UK).
+Her research focuses on the large-scale drivers of regional weather and climate, including extreme events, and on improving predictions from subseasonal to long-term climate timescales.
+Her work spans stratosphere–troposphere coupling, Northern Hemisphere midlatitude dynamics, tropical teleconnections, and Southern Hemisphere climate variability, using causal inference and machine-learning methods integrated with physical understanding.

 Sebastian Engelke